Image of the Wellington Heritage Festival logo and text saying Wellington Heritage Festival

 As an event host, you are solely responsible for funding and organising your event.
 We may be able to help with planning, and if you have prohibitive costs, please reach out to our team for a chat.

 Our festival often represents an eclectic mix of people, places, and stories.
 The type of events we highlight varies greatly, so there is flexibility when planning your own.
-If you have an idea for an event but aren't sure if it will fit in the festival, please reach out to us via our email!
+If you have an idea for an event but aren't sure if it will fit into the festival, please reach out to us via our email!
 Below are some examples of the types of events we receive.

 Our festival shows people areas of the city they may not often visit or do not always have access to.
 One of the mainstays of this "Behind the scenes" type event is the Talk and Tour of the Wellington City Archives, which houses records and memorabilia relevant to Pōneke's heritage.